lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 // ...

 // Your new code, that also uses the global variable `counter`,
-// now it is overwritten to 1. counter = 1
+// ow it is overwritten to 1.
+counter = 1
 console.log(counter)
 yourFunctionUseCounter(counter)